fantaisie-software/purebasic/BUILD.md

 A `Build` directory will be created with all temporary files in it.

-Once you have successfully launched the `make` once, you can then use PureBasic to open the "`PureBasic IDE.pbp`" project file and run it from PureBasic itself (be sure to adjust the constants in 'Compilers Options.../Contants')
+Once you have successfully launched the `make` once, you can then use PureBasic to open the "`PureBasicIDE.pbp`" project file and run it from PureBasic itself (be sure to adjust the constants in 'Compilers Options.../Contants')

 - The `#BUILD_DIRECTORY` constant must point to the `Build/x64/ide/` folder created before by the execution of `make`.